jonlpersson/ed-latimore/site/_posts/2022-06-06-absent-fathers.md

 ### Make friendships based on progress

-Whether your friends are male or female, rich or poor, or from a balanced or broken home doesn't matter.
+Whether your friends are male or female, rich or poor, or from a balanced or broken home doesn’t matter.
 What matters is that you want to make friends with other ambitious people.

 Exactly what they’re ambitious about doesn’t matter as long as it doesn’t take advantage of innocent people or break the law.